Authoritarian Populism Index.

 01 Speakers

 Cyprus is the only country in the EU with a presidential system, where the president serves as both the head of state and the head of government.
-The political parties still play a significant role, with the party system including both a large communist party and high-nationalist anti-establishment parties.
+The political parties still play a significant role, however, with the party system including both a large communist party and a growing nationalist far-right party.

-The Cypriot Progressive Party or Working People (AKEL), is one of Europe’s most successful communist parties.
+The Progressive Party of Working People (AKEL) is one of Europe’s most successful communist parties.
 AKEL traces its origins back to the Communist Party of Cyprus, founded in 1928 during British colonial rule.
 Despite being illegal at the time, the communist party was accused by nationalist organizations in Cyprus of collaborating with the colonial authorities.
 Since independence, AKEL has consistently been one of the top two parties in every election except in 1985 when it finished third.

 In 2008, Demetris Christofias, who had been party secretary of AKEL for two decades and once described the fall of the Soviet empire as “a crime against humanity”, became the first ever communist head of state in an EU country when he won the presidential election.
-He claimed that although a proud communist, he would leave the free market alone.
-He won the election mostly on his promise to start negotiations and try to unify the divided island.
-Although his government made some progress, the unification process was overshadowed by the emerging financial crisis.
+Christofias claimed that although a proud communist, he would leave the free market alone.
+He won the election mostly on his promise to start negotiations with Turkish-cypriotic leaders and try to unify the divided island.
+Although his government did make some progress, the unification process was soon overshadowed by the emerging financial crisis.
 Christofias tried to handle the crisis by raising taxes and seeking loans from Russia, rather than implementing the austerity policy that the EU requested in exchange for an aid package.
 He did not seek reelection in 2013 and AKEL has lost support in every election since then.
 In the spring of 2021, AKEL saw its worst result ever in a national election with only 22 percent of the vote.
+In the EP elections in 2024, the party performed even worse, gaining only 21.5 percent.
 However, it is still the second largest party in parliament and thus the leading opposition party.

 If there ever was one, AKEL is a pragmatic communist party.
 It supported Cyprus EU membership in 2004 but was against introducing the euro in 2008.
 The party supports a federal solution for the division of Cyprus and praises the economic system of Cuba.
 The party claims on their website that AKEL at this stage “does not seek to implement its long-term programme for a radical transformation of society”, but also that “this of course does not mean that we desert our socialist vision and orientation”.
 The text continues: